PortraVec: Image-Based Portrait Vectorization with Text-Guided Manipulation: Methods

-\textbf{VGG-based Structure Loss. }To further complete the portrait sketch, we compute the Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable} between the sketch features and the mask image obtained from the instance segmentation model based on VGG16~\cite{simonyan2014very}.
-This helps preserve the structure of the sketch and makes the resulting sketch more reflective of the shape and contours of the original image. $I_{mask}$ is the masked image obtained by processing input human face image $I$.
+\textbf{VGG-based Structure Loss. }To make the sketch more reflective of the contours of the input image, we compute the Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable} between the sketch and the mask image based on VGG16~\cite{simonyan2014very}. $I_{mask}$ is the masked image obtained from input image $I$.

-\textbf{Crop-based Shadow Loss. }Referring to Clipasso \cite{vinker2022clipasso}, we observed that the L2 loss function primarily promotes pixel filling.
-To enhance the clarity of portrait sketches while retaining image shadows, we experimented with using L2 loss to fill the sketch shadows.
-As illustrated in Figure \ref{shadow-show}, using only L2 loss results in distorted and disorderly filling, impacting the expressiveness of portrait sketches.
-To achieve a softer shadow fill, we introduced cropped blocks for calculating distance loss:

-where $k$ represents the number of cropped blocks.
-The impact of the number of blocks is shown in Figure~\ref{shadow-show}.
-Since our images are all 224x224, in order to ensure that the side length of the cropped block is an integer, the value of k is constrained.
-See the supplementary material for more details.